emilyzhou112/emilyzhou112.github.io/index.md

 - [Flood Hazard Vulnerability in Southern Vermont](120reports/exam2.md)

 ## Cartography and Architectural Studies
 I honed my skills in design through studying architecture with Middlebury alumni [Alix Pauchet](https://www.linkedin.com/in/alix-pauchet-b0591367) in Winter 2021 and cartography with Professor [Jeff Howarth](https://jeffhowarth.github.io/) in Spring 2021.
-One of the maps I made, A Journey of Cherry Blossom Through Time, was selected for presentation in the 42nd Annual Meeting of North American Cartographic Information Society (NACIS) in Minneapolis, Minnesota.

 - [A Journey of Cherry Blossom Through Time](gg231reports/proj2.md)
 - [Where the Water Goes in Vermont](gg231reports/proj1.md)